PFasano99/EnviromentalSimulation/README.md

 Key mapping
 =======
 The follwoig list rappresent the key mapping:
-- WASD                | movement
+- WASD                | Movement
-- Mouse               | camera rotation
+- Mouse               | Camera rotation
-- Left mouse button   | use item
+- Left mouse button   | Use item
 - Right mouse button  | Aim weapon
-- F                   | pick item up
+- F                   | Pick item up
 - Space bar           | Jump
 - Shift               | Run
+- X                   | Drop item in hand

 Features
 =======
 The features present in this simulation are based off FPS and platform games.
 Features list:
-- basic walking
+- Basic walking
-- jumping mechanics
+- Jumping mechanics
-- picking up items
+- Picking up items
-- dropping items
+- Dropping items
-- basic fire and reload
+- Basic fire and reload
+- Pickup gadjets that attach to the weapons

 *This list will be updated as soon as new features are committed.*

 Software used
 =======
-To oganize this project developement and to make a better list of fitures, changeLogs and other annotations, trello is being used.
+To oganize this project developement and to make a better list of features in development, features that will be developed, changeLogs and other annotations, trello is being used.
 [EnviromentalSimulation on Trello](https://trello.com/b/Sj27YJwl/enviromentalsimulation)

 To develop this project the following has been used:
 - IDE             | Visula Studio 2019